Skip to main content

 NodeZero runs autonomous, continuously updated attack techniques — not governed by constitutional substrate or human gates

-G0/G1 gated pipeline — findings → human review → governed patch — same constitutional audit trail
+G0/G1 gated pipeline — coverage gap → human review → governed detection/patch — same constitutional audit trail

 NodeZero provides "Quick Verify" to confirm fixes — does not govern the remediation pipeline itself